sarbajitsaha/Hackathon-MD/README.md

    - **Learning**: Browse/interact with flashcards.
    - **Calm**: Access relaxation tools.
 2. Toggle language in Settings (gear icon on dashboard).
-3. Customize: In Learning or Daily Activity, use the "+" button to add from gallery or record audio.
+3. Customize: In Learning or Daily Activity, use the "+" button to add from gallery or record audio. //TODO
-4. Track Progress: After quizzes, view charts in the IQ section.
+4. Track Progress: After quizzes, view charts in the IQ section. //TODO

-### Screenshots